openvstorage/ovs-documentation/Administration/Configs/alba.md

 * albamgr_connection_pool_size : Amount of connections to the ABM.
 Default is 10.
 * nsm_host_connection_pool_size : Amount of connections to an NSM.
 Default is 10.
 * osd_connection_pool_size : Amount of connections to an OSD.
 Default is 10.
-* osd_timeout : OSD time-out for object uploads.
+* osd_timeout : Time-out for operations on the OSD (f.e. fragment upload).
 Default is 30 seconds.
 * tls_client : Configuration of the TLS client.
     * ca_cert : Certificate of the signing authority.
     * cert: public certificate of the peer, signed using this very ca_cert.